VoxaAI/voxa/docs/voxa-event.rst

   .. js:function:: getUserInformation()

-    Object with user personal information from the platform being used
+    Object with user personal information from the platform being used.

     .. code-block:: json